Srilochan7/react-recap/README.md

  # react-recap

-learning react after a long time again so focuisng and making small apps and pushing here
+learning (recap) react after a long time again so focuisng and making small apps and pushing here